 - Add cubed ham for an easy main entree.

-This classic potato side dish from Belarus complements any meats and fish.
+This classic side dish from Belarus complements any meats and fish.
 For a vegetarian version, serve it with roasted vegetables and sunny side up eggs.

 Try it alongside: